Saturday, November 25, 2023

 Pentavalent Antimony agents.

-Two commercial preparations are available -Sodium stibogluconate ( Pentostam) and Meglumine Antimonate (Glucantime).
+Two commercial preparations are available -Sodium stibogluconate (pentostam) and pentostam eglumine Antimonate (Glucantime).
 Both these two are given intravenously for 10 to 20 days

 Liposomal amphotericin B. It is an antifungal drug and is also effective in leishmaniasis but expensive.